polar-app/polar-app/docs/NOTES_DESIGN.md

 The permission builder can source the members from the org and then the rules there get saved to determine who can have access to the permissions.

+The namespace has the following permissions:

+owners:
+    - can delete the namespace (if it's not the main namespace for a user or org)
+    - can invite other users as owners to this namespace
+    - can grant other users permissions to manipulate and work with the namespace.

 ```text
 nspace {